T-Mobile Buyer's Guide: Everything you need to know

 - Finding an alternative carrier that uses T-Mobile's network

 T-Mobile has just one postpaid plan: T-Mobile ONE.
-The carrier does not offer plans with tiered amounts of data, nor does it offer a true "family" plan; instead, every plan features unlimited talk, text, and data (up to 30GB of 4G LTE/month), as well as Music Unlimited, and the only difference in price depends on how many lines you have on your account.
+The carrier does not offer plans with tiered amounts of data, nor does it offer a true "family" plan; instead, every plan features unlimited talk, text, and data, as well as Music Unlimited, and the only difference in price depends on how many lines you have on your account.

+Note: T-Mobile claims that you have unlimited 4G LTE data, but a small percentage of users, once they hit 30GB per month, will be throttled to slower speeds, and even then it's only likely to happen during times of congestion.

 For a single line, it's $70 per month; two lines is $100 per month ($50/line); three lines is $140 per month ($47.50/line); and four lines is $160 per month ($40/line).